Welcome From the Director of Admission and Financial Aid

 That may seem like a surprising message for a director of admission to have, I know.
 But as someone who has worked at other private schools in New England (and was the assistant director of admissions at Williston from 2000-2003), it’s what holds true about this place for me.

 What does authentically medium sized mean?
-It means that our campus is walkable and friendly, close enough to the city of Easthampton that students can watch a movie at Popcorn Noir, grab a pastry at Shelburne Coffee, or take a ride along the shaded bike path—learning as they go what being a part of the fabric of a community is all about, without losing the safety and security that a tight-knit school can provide.
+It means that our campus is walkable and friendly, close enough to the city of Easthampton that students can watch a movie at Popcorn Noir, grab a bagel at Tandem, or take a ride along the shaded bike path—learning as they go what being a part of the fabric of a community is all about, without losing the safety and security that a tight-knit school can provide.

 It means that the faculty gets to know students as individuals.
 Encouraged by their mentors, Williston students have interned at local newspapers, written and co-directed independent films, and built robots for competitions.
 Academic success is only part of the reason we believe personal attention is key.
 The real goal is to cater to students’ own strengths, interests, and goals.
 Students describe this feeling as being surrounded by faculty who are always rooting for them.
 I often think if it as students having a constellation of adults surrounding them, helping them to navigate their journey.

 But being authentically medium sized also means that students have opportunities that do not exist at some of our smaller peer schools.
 With over 20 AP courses offered, three Williston Scholars courses slated for the 2012-2013 school year, over 60 clubs, and 61 competitive teams in 32 sports, Williston offers opportunities that are usually only available at schools with much larger student bodies.